nanograv/PINT/docs/explanation.rst

 on the conventional value of :math:`K` can be converted to a value based on the latest physical constant values using :func:`pint.utils.convert_dispersion_measure`.

-The total DM and dispersion slope predicted by a given timing model (:class:`pint.models.TimingModel`) for a given set of TOAs (:class:`pint.toa.TOAs`) can be computed using :func:`pint.models.TimingModel.total_dm` and :func:`pint.models.TimingModel.dispersion_slope` methods respectively.
+The total DM and dispersion slope predicted by a given timing model (:class:`pint.models.timing_model.TimingModel`) for a given set of TOAs (:class:`pint.toa.TOAs`) can be computed using :func:`pint.models.timing_model.TimingModel.total_dm` and :func:`pint.models.timing_model.TimingModel.total_dispersion_slope` methods respectively.

 Observatories
 -------------